HermannKroll/CORD19BiomedicalNERDataset/README.md

 # A Semantically Enriched Dataset based on Biomedical NER for the COVID19 Open Research Dataset Challenge

 This repository belongs to our [arXiv publication](https://arxiv.org/abs/2005.08823) and contains the CORD19 entity mentions as *JSON*-dumps.
 The files are collections of the entity mentions found by [TaggerOne](https://www.ncbi.nlm.nih.gov/research/bionlp/tools/taggerone/) and [GNormPlus](https://www.ncbi.nlm.nih.gov/research/bionlp/Tools/gnormplus/) via our Python pipeline.
 They are based on the [CORD-19 dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).
-The code for our pipeline will be released soon.
+The code for our pipeline is released in another repository [KGExtractionToolbox](https://github.com/HermannKroll/KGExtractionToolbox).
+The repository contains interfaces to TaggerOne and GNormPlus.
 The data is published for free reuse under the [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 The dumps will be updated continuously.
 If you use our repository, please cite the following paper: